karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - Multiple Line Chart: Add the order date to the column and convert the order date to quarter month.
 Add sales to rows.
 Add category to colour.
 - Dual Line Chart: Add the order date to the column and convert the order date to quarter month.
 Add sales and profit to the row and make it dual axes. change the colours.
 - Cumulative Line Chart: Add the order date to the column and convert the order date to month.
 Add sales to the row.
 Right-click on sales -> Quick Table Calculation -> Running Total.
 Add category to colour.
 Over on the Label mark pane -> switch from ALL to Line end for the values.
 Disable Label start of line.
+- Multiple Small Line Chart: Add country to the column.
+Add category and sales to the row.
+Add the order date to the column and convert it to month.
+Add country to colour.
+Over on the Label mark pane -> switch from ALL to Line end for the values.
+Disable Label start of line.
 -